nagasudhirpulla/taming_python/blog/skills/flask_intro.md

 * It is easy and quick to learn flask

 ## Use cases
-* Simple web interfaces for python applications can be build very quickly using flask
+* Simple web interfaces for python applications can be build very easily with flask
 * flask can be used to create HTTP services or applications that require python modules like pandas, numpy etc

 ## Installing Flask